 Saturday-Sunday 23-24 September: Mountain Bike riding in the Southern Namadgi – M/E,R

 Start from the Old Boboyan Road (South) car park and ride in to drop overnight gear at Lutons Crutching Shed.
 Complete the legs of geocache GC1DZYD A-Z Namadgi Tours.
 Camp overnight with the Navigation Refresher party.
 On Sunday, join them for the annual assault on Sentry Box.
 Around 30km ride and 9km, 550m climb.
 Map: Yaouk.
 Leader: John Evans 0417 436 877, Transport: Drive yourself and bring your bike.

 Saturday-Monday 24-26 September: Jervis Bay – various grades

 I have booked a large house at Vincentia for the weekend.
-Leave Canberra Saturday morning and, on Saturday afternoon, do a walk from Governor Head with spectacular views of both the coastline and the ranges to the west.
+Leave Canberra Saturday morning and, on Saturday afternoon, do a walk with spectacular views of the both coastline and the ranges to the west.
 On Sunday, walk to Steamer’s Beach, St George’s Head and Summerland Bay through coastal forest and heath with many sea views, and morning tea and lunch on beaches.
 4½ hrs actual walking.
 The house is well equipped so shared meals in house both nights.
-We will probably spend Monday morning in the National Botanic Gardens Jervis Bay annex before leaving for home.
-Lunch will be at the eatery on Cambewarra Mt, with views north, east and south.
-Maps: Sussex Inlet, Huskisson.
-Leader: Stan Marks 6254 9568(h) or Transport: $70, including park fees.
-Accommodation: about $90-100 for weekend, assuming a full house.
-Note: I will be away from about 23 July to 23 August.
+We will probably do Little Forest Plateau on Monday morning, a walk of about four hours, and truly spectacular in spring, before leaving for home.
+Maps: Sussex Inlet, Huskisson, Tianjara, Milton 1:25,000.
+Leader: Stan Marks 6254 9568(h) or Transport: $60, Accommodation: approx. $100 for weekend, assuming a full house.
+Book after 23 August.